Dr-Noob/LinuxCustomization/README.md

 At a global scope, this is the software and tools that will be used:

 #### Compositioning and windows:
 - [Openbox](https://wiki.archlinux.org/index.php/openbox) - The window manager: When openbox is started(eg, when linux ends booting up), it will run file located at `~/.config/openbox/autostart`.
-If you set your commands here, they will be ran every time openbox starts.
+If you set your commands here, they will be run every time openbox starts.
 - [Compton](https://wiki.archlinux.org/index.php/Compton) - The compositor: Common way to run it is `compton -CGb`.
 You should place this on openbox autostart file mentioned above, and you allways will have compton running.

 #### Customization software